ucsb-cs156/w24/lab/team00.md

 * Pull the starter code into your team's team00 repo.
 * Deploy the starter code to GitHub Pages.
 * Divide up a list of tasks that need to be done to modify the app.
-* Carry out those tasks as a group.
+* Carry out those tasks individually in your own git branches
+* Do pull requests on GitHub to request that your individual branches be merged into the main
+* Take turns merging one another's PRs into main (never merging your own).
+You may run into merge conflicts at this stage, but they will be easy ones to fix, and good practice!

-This will require some coordination among the six of you.
+This will require a lot of coordination among the six of you.

 ## Step 1: Choose the towns, and divide up some tasks